rscottlundgren/fidgot/.github/ISSUE_TEMPLATE/task.md

 name: Task
 about: Use this template to capture work items that require attention but don't necessarily represent user-facing features.
-title: "[TASK] - Enter Descriptive Title Here"
+title: "[TASK] - Enter A Clear, Concise Title For The Task"
 labels: ''
 assignees: rscottlundgren